hargoniX/bachelor/thesis/thesis.typ

 Keeping up the distinction between mutable and immutable values Rust supports two kinds of references:
 1. Immutable ones: `&var : &Type`, they are a read-only view of the data
-2. Mutable ones: `&mut var: &mut Type`, they are a read-and-write view of the data To prevent data races at compile time the borrow checker provides the additional guarantees that a value can either:
+2. Mutable ones: `&mut var: &mut Type`, they are a read-and-write view of the data To prevent data races at compile time, the borrow checker provides the additional guarantees that a value can either:
 - be immutably referenced one or more times
 - or be mutably referenced a single time